dongmaster/iof-rs/README.md

 }
 ```

 The function `of` takes 2 arguments as input.
-The haystack and the needle.
+The needle: &str and the haystack: &str.

-# What to do/improve
+## What to do/improve
 Add the option to start searching from a specific index (`index::of("world", "Hello, world!", 5)` the position of the number is still not set in stone).